ddikman/headortails/README.md

 As an alternative to this repository, I recommend taking a look at the [starter_architecture_flutter_firebase](https://github.com/bizz84/starter_architecture_flutter_firebase) repository.
 It illustrates the use of Riverpod but, the overall architecture isn't as easy to read.

 Other [good practices](https://medium.com/flutter-community/flutter-best-practices-and-tips-7c2782c9ebb5) and the [official flutter style guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo).

+As per [this excellent video](https://www.youtube.com/watch?v=vrPk6LB9bjo) I am also using freezed and json_serializable.
+It is a bit more setup but it saves a lot of boilerplate as soon as you start serializing models.

 Having a code guideline is a good start but a clear, readable architecture also depends on consistent naming.
 This have to be opinionated and there is no one right way.
 This repository shows one such naming convention:
 - `presentation` layer